-All Monday study sessions in September, October, November and December are now fully booked.
-A few sessions for groups of 10 people or fewer remain available in December only.
+All group study sessions for September, October and November have now been taken.
+A few sessions for smaller groups are available in December.

 Applications for group study visits

 Please send us the following information when applying for a study visit.
 This will help us deal with your request quickly.

 1. How many students are in the group?

 Visits currently take place on Mondays, when the library is closed to other users and staff can provide necessary support.
 We can accommodate a maximum of 30 students.

 For smaller groups up to a maximum of ten students, we can sometimes offer group study visits for the morning session only, on other days when the library is open to other users.